aws/aws-iot-device-sdk-python-v2/.github/ISSUE_TEMPLATE/---bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Logs/output**
-If applicable, add screenshots to help explain your problem.
+If applicable, add logs or error output of your problem. awscrt.io.init_logging(awscrt.io.LogLevel.Warn, 'stderr')

 **Additional context**
 Add any other context about the problem here.